-Note: You will have to configure each of your network devices to send their syslog messages to the PathSolutions' TotalView server.
+Note: You will have to configure each of your network devices to send their syslog messages to the PathSolutions TotalView server.

-You can add alerting for syslog messages by clicking on the "Add" button.
+You can add or change alerting for syslog messages by clicking on the "Add" and "Change" buttons.
 You should see the following dialog: